wesker-albert/cibo/README.md

 ## Current state:

+### 2023-09-06
+* Added basic, stationary NPCs.
+They can't be interacted with yet, but soon enough.
+* Added the ability to create item and NPC spawning rules, to populate specific rooms with either entity type.
+Currently spawning only happens upon server startup.
+* Improved room descriptions for items and NPCs.

 ### 2023-08-19
 * New commands available: `inventory`, `drop`, `get`
 * New players are given a fork, to test the new commands.